CCOG for OMT 234 Fall 2023

 1. Human relations - The goal is to develop an awareness and understanding of a culturally diverse workplace.
 Understand the adaptations of individuals' needs and increase cultural awareness through cultural exchanges with other students.

-2. Open forums and lectures - The goal is to provide an opportunity for guest lectures and/or a general class discussion on related subjects of interest to the class.
+2. Open forums and lectures - The goal is to provide an opportunity for general class discussions on related subjects of interest to the class.
 Students also have the opportunity to discuss practicum activities and the various procedural methods utilized at the clinical affiliation sites.

 3. Review major content areas for the COT Certification Exam and then effectively take the written and skills COT certification exam.
 The goal is to prepare students to have test taking strategies for the COT exam.